gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - `dependencyInsight` task
 - HTML report

-## Feature: Build author declares dependencies of a native component
+## Feature: Build author declares that a native component depends on a native library

-Add the ability to declare dependencies directly on a native component, using the same DSL as for Java libraries:
+Add the ability to declare dependencies directly on a native component, using a similar DSL as for Java libraries:

     apply plugin: 'cpp'